Douglas College > Student Services > Financial > Financial Aid > Awards > General awards

 Jessie Fenton Canadian Daughters' League Award

 The Jessie Fenton Canadian Daughters' League Award was established in 1992 with the purpose of recognizing students enrolled in any teaching program at Douglas College that supports individuals with disabilities.
 This includes, but is not limited to: Behaviour Intervention, Classroom & Community Support Worker, Co-occurring Disorders, Employment Supports Specialty, Sign Language Interpretation, Therapeutic Recreation and Psychiatric Nursing.
 Demonstrated community or College activity involvement is also taken into consideration.

 John and Elvi Clark Award

-The John and Elvi Clark Award was established in 2012 by their children.
+The John and Elvi Clark Award was established, in 2012, by their children.
 John and Elvi came to Canada as immigrant children.
 New Westminster gave them a home and opportunity.
 They worked hard, becoming the first in their families to get a post-secondary education.
 Both were teachers, volunteers and, in retirement, tutors for the I-CARE program at Douglas College.
-A fund at Douglas College in New Westminster was the natural place for the children of John and Elvi to remember their parents and express their inherited belief in the value of community and education.
-In 2012, they made an initial donation of $18,000 to be distributed at $2,000 a year for nine (9) years.
-The family continues to support this fund with annual donations and, in 2017, they decided to increase the award values to distribute two awards, worth a maximum value of $2,250 per student, per year.
-Recipients will be awarded $750 each in the Fall semester and, provided they reapply to confirm that they continue to meet all eligibility requirements, an additional $1,500 in the Winter semester.
+A fund at Douglas College in New Westminster is the natural place for the children of John and Elvi to remember their parents and express their inherited belief in the value of community and education.

 John Halani Award of Distinction